-- Stormwater runoff leaving the Tollway's jurisdiction into a private drainage system which acted as a bottleneck. - The low pavement elevations along the Tri-State Tollway (I-294) did not have an overflow route to Salt Creek for higher frequency storm events in case the drainage system was surcharged. - A detention basin stand-pipe control structure that was clogged by debris. - The dual 60-inch diameter culverts draining offsite runoff beneath the Tri-State Tollway (I-294) were restricted by the dual 60-inch diameter culverts beneath Cermak Road since one of these pipes was lined with a 30" diameter pipe.
+- Stormwater runoff leaving the Illinois Tollway's jurisdiction into a private drainage system which acted as a bottleneck. - The low pavement elevations along the Tri-State Tollway (I-294) did not have an overflow route to Salt Creek for higher frequency storm events in case the drainage system was surcharged. - A detention basin stand-pipe control structure that was clogged by debris. - The dual 60-inch diameter culverts draining offsite runoff beneath the Tri-State Tollway (I-294) were restricted by the dual 60-inch diameter culverts beneath Cermak Road since one of these pipes was lined with a 30" diameter pipe.
+There was also some riprap material located at the downstream end of these culverts that impeded some of the runoff.

-Subsequent to this flood event, the Consulting Engineer conducted a survey of the entire Tollway roadway system for locations with similar issues.
+Subsequent to this flood event, the Consulting Engineer conducted a survey of the entire Illinois Tollway roadway system for locations with similar issues.

 The Consulting Engineer studied as-built drawings and interviewed each Maintenance Section Manager to determine which locations exhibit traits with a potential risk of flooding.
-A field evaluation was then conducted at each of these predetermined locations and documented utilizing the Tollway's GIS database.
+A field evaluation was then conducted at each of these predetermined locations and documented utilizing the Illinois Tollway's GIS database.